 Besides, the Luma Foundation in Arles, France chose a wayfinding app for its visitors.
-The soon to be opened museum chose to provide its visitors with disabilities with the best experience possible by implementing Evelity: an indoor navigation app specifically conceived to suit any user profile.
+The museum chose to provide its visitors with disabilities with the best experience possible by implementing Evelity: an indoor navigation app specifically conceived to suit any user profile.

 Thus it’s perfect for: